 We celebrated the real meaning of Christmas at church and then hosted a brunch on Christmas day.
 I made a quiche I saw on Damaris Phillips show and it was great.
 Also had some fruit tarts and Kringle and plenty of sides.
 We opened presents and had a lovely day, and then….

 I had a lovely ER visit.
 It just isn’t an official holiday until that happens. 🙂 But I’m okay.
 No worries!

 We watched a couple movies in the theater (Sisters and Star Wars, both great) and many more at home, snuggled in with our blankets.
 We continued our tradition of watching silly movies on New Years and enjoying a safe and lovely time at home.

-We called this new year an “unauthorized” new years because we watched three totally cheesy unauthorized TV show stories for Melrose Place, 90210, and Saved by the Bell.
+We called this new year an “unauthorized” new years because we watched three totally cheesy unauthorized TV show stories for Melrose Place, Saved by the Bell, and Beverly Hills 90210.
 Little did we know that each movie seemed to be made at the same time, with the same actors crossing over to the different versions.
 Totally hilarious.
 This is the kind of levity we like on New Years, something stupid and silly that will help round out the previous year and bring us gently into the new one.

 We started 2016 by reading our gratitude notes.
 This has been a good practice for us, something to focus on each day of the year.
 Reading the notes from the previous year gives us an opportunity to remember the things we’ve experienced and how we’ve chosen to handle them.